bitcoin-core/gui-qml/qml/README.md

 ### Build

-For instructions on how to build and compile Bitcoin Core, refer to your respective systems build docs.
+For instructions on how to build and compile Bitcoin Core, refer to your respective system's build doc.

+As long as the required dependencies are installed, the qml GUI will be built.
-To add support for building the qml GUI, you must configure with the following option:
+To ensure that you are in fact building the qml GUI, you can configure with the following option:

 ```
 ./configure --with-qml
 ```

 ### Run

 To run the qml GUI: